10 Best National Parks in Vietnam

 In a country experiencing rapid growth and popularity, it’s no real surprise that pristine natural areas are diminishing by the day.
 Côn Đảo National Park remains an outlier.
 Eighty kilometers out into the East Sea, an unblemished archipelago of green is reached by ferry from the Mekong or via plane from Saigon.
 The national park lies on the main island, Côn Sơn, and encompasses some of the country’s most untouched coral reefs and white sand beaches.
 Endangered sea turtles nest along the shorelines while the strange and friendly dugong, a cousin of the manatee, lounges in the park’s clear waters.

-Bạch Mã lays hidden just west of the imperial capital of Huế, near the central coast of Vietnam.
+Bạch Mã National Park is located west of the imperial capital of Huế, near the central coast of Vietnam.
 Dilapidated French villas, overrun by pine forests, peer out through the wilderness as mile-high peaks float in the distance.
 The park is home to some of the most dense and pristine ribbons of jungle in central Vietnam.